 Desired Outcome: Highly-qualified staff reflect the diversity of the student and community population.
-Measure: Percent of Qualified Diverse Candidates Result:
+Measure: Percent of qualified diverse candidates

-Percent of Qualified Diverse Candidates Out of Total Qualified Candidates (Candidate is defined as an applicant that met the minimum qualifications and reflective of duplicate applicants who have applied

-for multiple positions.)

-October 16, 2018 t o October 15, 2019 October 16, 2019 to October 15, 2020

-Target Actual Target Actual

-37 TBD 39 TBD
+Percent t of Qualified Diverse Candida tes Out of Total Qualified Can didates (Candidate is defined as an app licant that met the minimum qua lifications and reflective of duplica te applicants who have applied for multiple positions.)
+October 16, 2018 t October 16, 2018 to October 15, 2019 October 16, 2019 to October 15, 2020 Target Actual Target Actual 37 TBD 39 TBD